MITGradAfricans/mitgradafricans.github.io/README.md

 - Trigger: push to `master`
 - Steps: install → build → push `dist/` to `gh-pages`
 - Configure the repo to serve Pages from the `gh-pages` branch (root).
+- Secrets: add `VITE_GOOGLE_API_KEY` as an Actions secret (repository-level, or environment-level with `environment: github-pages` on the job) so `npm run build` can embed it.
+Re-run the workflow after creating or updating the secret.

 2) Manual CLI deploy